 The Board has established policies for the oversight and management of material business risks and internal controls.
-The Audit and Risk Committee oversees the policies, internal controls and procedures that the company uses to identify business risks and ensure compliance with relevant regulatory and legal requirements.
+The Audit and Risk Committee oversees the policies, internal controls and procedures that the company uses to identify business risks, manage those risks and enable compliance with relevant regulatory requirements.
 The design and implementation of the risk management and internal control systems to manage the company's material business risks is the responsibility of management.